Randy Truitt

-Randy Truitt is a former member of the Indiana House of Representatives representing District 26 which includes portions of Tippecanoe and Warren County.
-He was first elected to the Indiana House of Representatives in 2008.
+Randy Truitt is an American politician and businessman who was a member of the Indiana House of Representatives representing District 26 which includes portions of Tippecanoe and Warren County from 2008 to 2016.
 Prior to 2008, he was a member of the West Lafayette, Indiana City Council.
 After eight years in state government, Truitt did not re-run for election in 2016 and returned his focus to his real estate firm.

+Life

 Truitt graduated from West Lafayette High School in 1986 and from Purdue University in 1990, receiving a bachelor's degree from the School of Technology.
 He later received his M.B.A. from Indiana Wesleyan University in 2002.

 Truitt is married and has three children.